Interceptor Operation Basics

 Seems like a IT cliché, but in most cases this is the solution.
 During a restart all connections are disconnected and established again, in most cases this solves the issue.

-How is the InterceptorThe Interceptor is a service installed on the Lync / Skype for Business Front End(s).
-It monitors all the calls going over it.
-When a call going to or coming from an Agent it will come in to action.
-By intercepting that call and redirecting it you the Anywhere365, it lets you manage the Direct Inbound and Outbound dialogues of the Agents. configured?
+How is the InterceptorThe Interceptor is a service installed on the Skype for Business Front End(s).
+It monitors all the calls passing over it.
+When a call is going to or coming from an Agent it will come into action.
+By intercepting that call and redirecting it to Anywhere365, it lets you manage the direct inbound and outbound dialogues of the contact center agents. configured?

-In the settings you can configure which UCCUCC stands for Unified Contact Center and consists of a queue that can be handled by Agents Each Contact Center has its own settings, interactive voice response questions and Agent with specific skills.
-Agents can be member of, or sign up to, one or more Contact Centers..
+In the settings you can configure which UCCUCC stands for Unified Contact Center and consists of a queue that can be handled by Agents.
+Each UCC has its own settings, interactive voice response questions and Agents with specific skills.
+Agents can be member of, or sign up to, one or more UCCs..
 Make sure that every settings is correct.
 In case of a connection, check if the server can be pinged on the correct port.

 What do the logs say?